SNQ-2001/ReviewRequestSwiftUI/README.md

 **- CocoaPods -**

-You can also install ReviewRequestSwiftUI with Cocoapods.
+You can also install ReviewRequestSwiftUI with CocoaPods.

 Add pod 'ReviewRequestSwiftUI' in your podfile:
 ```Ruby
 platform :ios, '14.0'